Advanced-Analytics-NHS-Wales/Co-Pilot-Demo/README.md

  A game.py file exists that has requirements for a game of Snake that Co-Pilot will use to try and create.

  For demonstrational purposes.
+ You will need to have Co-Pilot enabled on your account to use it.